evil-mad/politicians-to-poop/README.md

 Attribution
 =============

-A project by Evil Mad Scientist Laboratories: http://www.evilmadscientist.com
+A project by <a href="http://www.evilmadscientist.com" title="Evil Mad Scientist Laboratories">
+an example</a>.

 Initially Forked from: https://github.com/panicsteve/cloud-to-butt